CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-thoughts-on-time-estimates.md

 ## 3. Solutions: Managing Estimation and Task Risk
 ### **Beyond Our Control**
-First I'm going to go through ways a task can be easier to estimate, then we will discuss complicating factors in task estimation.
-If we do our best to control for these factors by making them more prominent, our estimates, or maybe it's really the work, will be easier.
 The factors we cannot control can be the most discouraging, but I think in this case it's not so bad.
 A task that is repetitive and routine, not complex, and standardized would be easy to estimate.
 If we added on top of this repetitive task a significant amount of historical data, we could accurately estimate with some error bars how long it will take.
 Unfortunately, the picture I just painted more readily resembles an old-fashioned car assembly line than anything we'll see in a developers in-progress lane.